bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Yes, I mean, right now, if you have your miners just mining to a generic Stratum v1 mining pool your ISP can intercept that point it wherever you want and you're mining for them now
 So you can't really do that with end-to-end encryption that's done properly and especially with the aggregation of it now now your ISP doesn't even know how many miners you have, because you've aggregated all of them into one connection that's so obfuscated that they can't even know.
 So the amount of information that your ISP or a man in the middle can glean from end-to-end encryption is less than to almost nothing.
-They know that you're connected to a datum pool at most, but they don't know what you're doing.
+They know that you're connected to a DATUM pool at most, but they don't know what you're doing.
 You could just be connecting to monitor things.
 I mean, that's, who knows?
 And then the other side of it, yes, the next part of this is somebody who's going to ask probably is, well, SV1's not encrypted.